zef-dev/convoworks-gpt/README.md

 - `Max messages to keep` - The maximum number of messages allowed before the conversation is trimmed.
 - `Truncate message count` - The number of messages to retain after trimming.
 - `Messages` - Provides the initial conversation messages array.
 - `Result variable` - The variable that stores the result of the truncation operation.
 This variable contains:
   - `messages`: The current set of retained messages.
+  - `truncated`: The array of truncated messages.
+- `Truncated Flow` - The flow to execute if the conversation is truncated.

+### Simple Messages Token Limiter

+Limits the size of the messages array by estimated token count, trimming the oldest messages until the total is under the defined token limit.

+**Parameters:**

+- `Max tokens to keep` - The maximum estimated token count allowed before trimming.
+- `Truncate to tokens` - The estimated token count to retain after trimming.
+- `Messages` - Provides the initial conversation messages array.
+- `Result variable` - The variable that stores the result of the truncation operation.
+This variable contains:
+  - `messages`: The current set of retained messages.